Maurice de Sausmarez: Education

-De Sausmarez attended St James Primary School, Highgate from 1923–1926.
-George was at Christ's Hospital, Horsham, which de Sausmarez attended from 1926–1932.
+De Sausmarez attended St James Primary School, Highgate from 1923 to 1926.
+George was at Christ's Hospital, Horsham, which de Sausmarez attended from 1926 to 1932.
 While at Christ's Hospital de Sausmarez suffered from rheumatic fever and was confined to bed from April 1927 until spring 1928.
 In 1932 de Sausmarez became a student at Willesden Polytechnic School of Art, studying under Ernest Heber Thompson.
 He was awarded Board of Education Certificates in Drawing (1934) and Painting (1936).

-From 1936–1939 de Sausmarez studied at the Royal College of Art (RCA) as a Royal Exhibitioner in Painting.
+From 1936 to 1939 de Sausmarez studied at the Royal College of Art (RCA) as a Royal Exhibitioner in Painting.
 He was awarded an RCA certificate in etching in 1938.
 At the RCA he was taught by Malcolm Osborne, Robert Austin and Artists' International Association (AIA) members Barnett Freedman and Percy Horton.
 His work was exhibited at the Whitechapel Art Gallery and at Willesden Polytechnic School of Art, where he won the Special Prize for Portrait Painting and the Gilbert Spencer Landscape Prize, and at De Olympiade Onder Dictatuur in Amsterdam.
 De Sausmarez was treasurer of the RCA Theatre Group and organised the RCA Students' Group exhibition at the Imperial Institute Gallery, in 1938.

 In 1939 he received the Diploma of Associateship and won the Annual Painting Prize.
 He was awarded a Continuation Scholarship, but had to relinquish it on the outbreak of war.

 Personal life

 De Sausmarez married Kate Elizabeth Lyons in January 1940.
 They had a daughter, Phillipa Judith, born in 1941.
 The couple separated in 1956.
 While working at Hornsey College of Art de Sausmarez met fellow teacher Jane Boswell.
 They married in 1963 and had three children (Emma Louise, Simon Benedict and Daniel Maurice).
 The couple were together until de Sausmarez's death in 1969.

 De Sausmarez suffered from ill health throughout his life.
 Health problems made him resign from his teaching position as an Art Master at King Edward VII Grammar School, Sheffield in 1941 and to be granted a leave of absence from the University of Leeds in 1952.
 He was hospitalised in April 1957 after suffering a nervous breakdown caused by difficulties in his marriage to Lyons.
-De Sausmarez returned to work in 1958 with the University making arrangements for his gradual return, including the use of a studio on campus in Beech Grove Terrace.
+De Sausmarez returned to work in 1958 with the university making arrangements for his gradual return, including the use of a studio on campus in Beech Grove Terrace.
 In the summer of 1969, while in France, de Sausmarez was taken ill and returned to England.
 He died on 28 October at the age of 54, at London Heart Hospital.

 Following his death, friends and admirers of de Sausmarez raised funds for a trust.
 The trust was chaired by painter Carel Weight, and aimed to provide financial support to his family until Daniel, the youngest child, reached school age.

 A Thanksgiving service for the life of de Sausmarez was held at St Paul's Church, Covent Garden on 15 December 1969.